 Glaucous-winged Gulls are common year-round on coastlines from Alaska to Washington.
 Farther south, look for them during winter.
 They stay close to shorelines and rarely appear inland except at landfills.
 One way to find them is to look carefully through a mixed flock of gulls resting on the beach.
 At all ages, Glaucous-winged is distinguishable by the color match between its wingtips and upperparts.
 However, you’ll need some caution and close examination to completely rule out hybrid gulls, which can look very similar.

 - Gaviota de Bering (Spanish)

 - Cool Facts

-- The Glaucous-winged Gull hybridizes extensively with the Western Gull, with the hybrids being the most common form in Washington.
-The hybrids can be similar to the parent adult forms, but usually have intermediate back and wingtip coloring.
-With the medium-gray back, dark upper surface to wingtips, frosty white undersurface to wingtips, and a darkish eye, a hybrid may closely resemble a robust Thayer's Gull.
-The flatter and larger head of the hybrid, and especially the thick bill with a pronounced angle on the bottom, should help distinguish it from the smaller, slimmer Thayer's Gull.
+- Hybrid Glaucous-winged x Western Gulls ("Olympic Gulls") usually have intermediate back and wingtip coloring.
+With the medium-gray back, dark upper side and frosty white underside of the wingtips, and darkish eye, these hybrids can look like a larger version of the "Thayer's" form of Iceland Gull.
+The flatter and larger head of the hybrid, and especially the thick bill with a pronounced angle on the bottom, should help distinguish it from the smaller, slimmer "Thayer's" Gull.

-- The oldest recorded Glaucous-winged Gull was at least 23 years, 10 months old when it was killed.
-It was banded in British Columbia in 1977, and found in Washington in 2001.
+- The oldest recorded Glaucous-winged Gull was at least 23 years, 10 months old.
+It was banded in British Columbia in 1977 and found in Washington in 2001.